-Lewis is right, isn't he?
-The choice to love one another is a choice to make oneself vulnerable, to risk the possibility of having your heart wrung out and broken.
+Let's be honest.
+This is not natural.
+The choice to love one another is a choice to make oneself vulnerable, to risk the possibility of further pain and hurt.
 So why would we do that?
 The Bible gives several reasons, but notice the one Jesus gives here.

-B. He says if we do so, the world will identify us with Him.
+B. Jesus says if we do so, the world will identify us with Him.
 Verse 35 again, "By this [by choosing to love one another as He loved us] all men will know that you are my disciples, if you love one another."

 How will the lost world know that we belong to Jesus?
-By our church buildings?
-No. By our music?
-By our dress?
-No. No. By our programs?
-No. By our doctrinal statements?
+By our beautiful church buildings?
+No. By our programs?
+No. By the way we dress?
 No. By our preaching?
 No, not initially.
-By this, if you love one another.
+They will know it by this... if you love one another.

-Notice brothers and sisters.
+Let's talk about a couple of implications, brothers and sisters.
 According to Jesus...

 1. How we treat each other is evangelism.
-It's not the only form of evangelism, but it's the initial one the world should see.
+It's not the only form of evangelism, but it's often the initial one the world sees.

 Tertullian was an early Christian leader who lived about a century later than John the apostle.
 He says that the pagans of his day marvelled at the love of Christians, particularly at how Christians faced persecution by standing together.
-"See how they love one another!... how are they ready even to die for one another!"2
+"See how they love one another!... how are they ready even to die for one another!"3

-When we do with each other what Jesus did with us, we're giving our unsaved neighbors a clear picture of Jesus, and that's evangelism.
+When we do with each other what Jesus did with us, we're giving our unsaved neighbors a clear presentation of our Savior, and that's evangelism.
 When we have marriage problems, and choose to forgive each other, and return good for evil, just like He did us, what are people going to think?
-They'll think, one, you're just like us, for we have marriage problems, and two, you're just like someone I've heard about called Jesus, who forgave those who wronged Him and overcame evil with good.
-I'd like to know more about that person!
+They'll think, one, you're just like us, for we have marriage problems too, and two, you're like someone I've heard about, who forgave those who wronged Him and overcame evil with good.
+And I'd like to know more about Him.